 Upon completion of the film score, work continued on the full length LP that would eventually become "May These Images Die with Dignity".
 In all, 14 songs were finalized for the release, which is the result of several years of recording altogether.

-The full length album exudes a darker and more serious tone, and is set for release on September 28th, 2010.
+The full length album exudes a darker and more serious tone, and was released on September 28th, 2010.

 |Thanks for listening. - Amber Dust